Clinical Psychologist Registrar

 - They have lost a sense of identity/meaning (or are struggling to find one);

-- They feel worried or weak and can’t pinpoint why,
+- They feel worried and can’t pinpoint why,

 - They have strong feelings they can’t control (but want to);